 Junior Level.
 This course will explore effective instructional practices that support all learners.
-More specific, preservice teachers will be prepared teaching of reading, and a variety of assessment and evaluation tools.
+More specific, preservice teachers will be prepared to teach reading to culturally and linguistically diverse learners in urban schools.
+This course is an introduction to theories of reading, effective reading practices and methods of assessment for working with students of diverse needs.
+Students will learn to use multiple resources, strategies, and techniques to teach a skill.
+Students will learn to adapt curriculum and resources to meet the needs of challenged readers and gifted readers.
+Students will develop lesson plans.
+The goal of this course is for candidates to acquire practical knowledge of the acquisition of literacy, reading theories, effective methods for the teaching of reading, and a variety of assessment and evaluation tools.
 The knowledge provides students with a basic foundation for designing meaningful lessons and creating an environment to meet the literacy needs of children with a variety of abilities.
 This course includes a 20 hour field experience with opportunities to observe and apply concepts learned in class.